Mark the Spot to Protect Late Emerging Perennials

-X may not mark the spot in the garden – but bulbs, plant markers or standing stems sure can help guide your cleanup efforts next spring.
+Use bulbs, plant labels or plant stems to help guide your cleanup efforts next spring.

-The easiest but often least effective method is to leave the stems stand until the new growth emerges.
-Unfortunately many of us have accidently removed these, too.
+Try leaving the stems of these plants intact until the new growth emerges.
+Unfortunately, many of us have accidently removed these, too.

-Plant tags will identify the plant and mark their location but can make your garden look like a plant cemetery.
-Try placing a colorful dowel rod or short bamboo stake at the base of the plants.
+Plant tags will identify the plant and mark their location, but can be unsightly.
+Try placing a colorful dowel rod, golf tee or short bamboo stake at the base of these plants.

 Or mark their spot with bulbs.
-Planting spring flowering bulbs next to these plants will extend the bloom time of that space and help prevent accidental weeding.
+Plant spring flowering bulbs next to these plants to extend the bloom time and help prevent damage.

 Avoid tulips, crocus and other bulbs the animals love.
 They may move or eat your marker before next spring.

-A bit more information: Extend the spring bloom further by using a mix of early, mid and late spring blooming bulbs.
-Start with early blooming winter aconites and snowdrops, followed by later blooming hyacinths and daffodils.
-Or skirt the plants with early spring blooming perennials like creeping phlox, candytuft or rockcress.
+A bit more information: Use a mix of early, mid and late spring flowering bulbs to extend the color in your garden.
+Or skirt these late emerging plants with early spring blooming perennials like creeping phlox, candytuft or rock cress.